Tips Bulletin

 Other kinds of organic waste are compostable, though they don’t fall strictly into either green or brown matter.
 For miscellaneous waste, only add small amounts at a time to avoid upsetting the carbon-nitrogen balance in your composter.

 Coffee grounds, animal products, tea bags, and egg shells are examples of additional compostables.
-There are certain things you do not want to compost, too.
+You can compost shrimp shells if you want, but there are many things you won’t want to compost.
 Inorganic items that don’t break down are never suitable for composting.
 Avoid placing plastic trash bags in your composter.
 If you prefer to keep your scraps in a baggie, purchase compostable baggies.

 The Best Apartment Composting Methods